Zeioth/garbage-day.nvim/README.md

 # garbage-day.nvim
-LSP garbage collector that free RAM memory by stopping LSP clients while you are not using them.
+Garbage collector that stops inactive LSP clients to free RAM.

 ## Why
 I wrote this plugin for [NormalNvim](https://github.com/NormalNvim/NormalNvim), so we can have a LSP garbage collector that which code remains readable, maintainable, and stable without needing external dependencies.